Shonenji Temple

 Getting there

-The Shonenji Temple is in Imaicho Town.
-You can get there easily.
-It's a short walk from Yagi-Nishiguchi Station or about 10 minutes from Yamato-Yagi Station.
-You can also rent a bike at Kashiharajingu-mae Station and ride there in 15 minutes.
+Shonenji Temple is located in Imaicho Town.
+It is easily accessible, just a short walk from Yagi-Nishiguchi Station or about 10 minutes from Yamato-Yagi Station.
+You can also rent a bike at Kashiharajingu-mae Station and reach the temple in 15 minutes.

 Reviews